Building an extension is no mean feat but the rewards when you get it right can change how you live in your home for the better.

 Talking to local estate agents can help paint a picture of the local market and what extended homes similar to your own are selling for.

-What’s the Biggest an Extension can be Without Planning Permission?
+How Big an Extension Can I Build Without Planning Permission?

 - You can extend a detached property by 8m to the rear if it’s a single-storey extension (6m for a semi or terraced house), or by 3m if it’s double